bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

 ### 2018-08-08
+* :sparkles: Decorating event selection strategies just go easier with the introduction of `AbstractEventSelectionStrategyDecorator`.
 * :sparkles: Added a pausing event selection strategy, to allow pausing and rate-limiting the execution of a BProgram.
-* :sparkles: Decorating event selection strategies just go easier with the introduction of `AbstractEventSelectionStrategyDecorator`.
+* :bug: PrioritizedBSyncEventSelectionStrategy deals with its own JS Context properly (fixes #34).

 ### 2108-06-*
 * :sparkles: Many more tests and benchmarks.